Native and naturalized plants

 “People only protect what they love, but they can only love what they know.” — Jacques-Yves Cousteau

-The website www.NameThatPlant.net is a public education endeavor: It is a clearinghouse of information about native and naturalized plants of the Carolinas and Georgia, including plants found throughout the Southeast.
+The website www.NameThatPlant.net is a storehouse of information about native and naturalized plants of the Carolinas and Georgia, including plants found throughout the Southeast.
 It “packages” knowledge that plant people have patiently shared and provides a venue for that sharing.

-For those of us who are not botanists, NameThatPlant.net is like a window, a bridge, to the body of knowledge that’s there but we don't know how to access.
+For those of us who are not botanists, NameThatPlant.net is like a window, a bridge to the body of knowledge that’s there but we don’t know how to access.
 And it invites us to enter.
-It's useful to students, of course, but it's also useful to ordinary people who are curious about the natural world.
+It’s useful to students, of course, but it’s also useful to anyone who is curious about the natural world.
 Discovering the identity of just one wild plant means that the green blur is now made up of individuals, each with a name.
 One can allow oneself to become interested....

 People sometimes ask, how did this website come to be?
 The idea had been in my mind for years.
 A collection of native plant photographs (my original 40-hour volunteer commitment for Master Gardeners) spurred me on.
-As I worked on that, I gradually came to the conclusion that a website such as I envisioned — the website that I wished existed — probably wouldn't happen unless I built it.
-After that, it seemed that I was compelled to do it.
+As I worked on that (this was in 2002), I gradually came to the conclusion that a website such as I envisioned — the website that I wished existed — probably wouldn’t happen unless I built it.

-I had no idea how many thousands of hours I would invest, but I knew that I didn't possess the knowledge needed.
+I had no idea how many thousands of hours I would invest, but I knew that I did not possess the knowledge needed.
 NameThatPlant.net would not be possible without the help of many patient and knowledgeable people.
 Perhaps you have something to add?
 Your contributions are welcome!
+Please contact me at the address below.

 Thank you!